-The way that wealth is created in society today is through the banking system.
-It is an out of date reflection of human culture that predates our shared understanding of the toll that capitalism is taking on our planet.
+The way that “wealth” is created in society today is through the fractional reserve banking system.
+New money is injected into the economy into the hands of the few and works its way down to the many.
+Debt incurred today relies on a consistent rate of economic growth into the future in order to maintain overall solvency.
+That growth is measured in ways that incentivise the consumption of material goods, the exploitation of natural materials, and the maximization of profit at the expense of labor and the environment.
+This wealth generation system is an out-of-date reflection of human culture that predates our shared understanding of the toll that capitalism is taking on our planet.
 Over the past decades we have come to realize that overshooting the carrying capacity of the earth’s natural systems is bringing about catastrophic climate change and massive species extinction.
 The world is ready for a better way to create wealth—one designed in symbiosis with natural systems.

 The manner in we decide to forge new social wealth and assign who gets to control it are social constructs; they are not laws of nature.
 However, in order to be accepted by society the system of wealth creation must be designed in such a way so as to reliably increase the standard of living over time.
 New wealth must be put to productive use (productive both for human civilization and for the environment).
 It must have the proper constraint mechanisms to avoid run-away inflation and it should incorporate built-in feedback loops to support eco-regional regeneration and to keep economic growth within the limits of the earth’s ability to renew her natural resources.
 It must be designed to be sustainable in perpetuity.
 Like nature, this new system of wealth generation is variable in its behavior based on circumstances.
 It learns over time based on vast amounts of real-time and historical data of how capital flows, and it naturally grows more diverse, resilient, and equitable over time.